The Pros and Cons of an Off-Grid Solar System

 Con: Solar Is Pricier

 According to the best solar companies in Bakersfield, California, the initial costs alone can be intimidating, and one of the main reasons why homeowners stay on the grid.
-It costs less to buy a smaller solar system and still be somewhat dependent on the electric company.
+It costs less to buy a smaller solar system and still be partially dependent on the electric company.

 Pro: No Blackouts